hashhhh32/EcoTrack/README.md

 ## 📞 Support

-For support, please email [your-email@example.com](mailto:your-email@example.com) or open an issue in the GitHub repository.
+For support, please email :-[harshu96190@gmail.com]  or open an issue in the GitHub repository.

 ---

-Built with 💚 for a sustainable future
+EcoTrack - Making waste management sustainable